FCWEM William Charles Lidbrooke Talman HMS Fearless 17 September 1941 – 26 January 2018

-We thank all of the Wilson family for their service!
+We thank you for your service!

 © Jay Morgan Hyrons

 NB Each blog text is copyrighted.
 Each blog is individually researched and written by the author, unless otherwise stated as personal quotes.
 Every care is taken to ensure that the information in each blog is accurate though occasionally public records are incorrect.
-If you have any further information or would like to add to this story please contact the author…
+If you have any further information or would like to add to this story, please contact the author…